visor-tech/visor-data-schema/index.md

                 {
                     "path": "1",
                     "coordinateTransformations": [{
-                        // the voxel size for the second scale level (downscaled by a factor of 2 -> 2 micrometer) "type": "scale",
+                        "type": "scale",
                         "scale": [1.0, 1.0, 1.0, 2.0, 2.0]
                     }]
                 }
             ],
             "coordinateTransformations": [{
-                // the voxel size for the first scale level (1 micrometer) "type": "scale",
+                "type": "scale",
                 "scale": [1.0, 1.0, 3.5, 1.0, 1.0]
             }],
             "type": "mean",
             "metadata": {
-                "description": "the fields in metadata depend on the downscaling implementation.
-Here, the parameters passed to the dask function are given", "method": "dask.array.coarsen",
+                "method": "dask.array.coarsen",
                 "version": "2024.9.1",
                 "args": "[np.mean]",